How Many Evs Do Feathers Give

 • Early Game Advantage: Feathers are particularly useful early in the game when access to other EV training methods may be limited.
 They provide a convenient way to boost a Pokémon's stats without having to rely on random battles.

 • Combining with Vitamins: Vitamins, such as Protein and Calcium, can be used in conjunction with feathers to quickly increase a Pokémon's EVs.
-However, vitamins have a limit – they can only be used until a Pokémon has 100 EVs in a particular stat.
+Still, vitamins have a limit – they can only be used until a Pokémon has 100 EVs in a particular stat.

 Effective EV Training Strategies